 Cutting Overgrown Scheffleras

 You can also prune your Schefflera if it has gotten overgrown.
 Make cuts to shape it and to thin it out so that light can get in and stimulate leaf growth on any bare branches.
-If you have a “leggy” stem, or a main stem that lacks leaf growth, you can cut it back to about six inches (15 cm.).
+If you have a “leggy” stem or a main stem that lacks leaf growth, you can cut it back to about six inches (15 cm.).
 It may seem severe, but this stem’s growth will catch up to any others.

-The reason it went bare may be lack of light.
+The reason it went bare may be a lack of light.
 Be sure your umbrella plant is in a spot where it gets a lot of indirect light.
 Rotate it occasionally to even out leaf growth.